Small Satellite Market - Growth, Trends, and Forecast (2020 - 2025)

-- Significant investments by the venture companies, the growing demand for low-cost miniaturized satellites, and increasing demand for Earth observation applications are some of the major driving factors propelling the growth of the small satellite market.
+Significant investments by the venture companies, the growing demand for low-cost, miniaturized satellites, and increasing demand for Earth observation applications are some of the major driving factors propelling the growth of the small satellite market.

-- However, design limitations related to the fabrication of small satellites may generate barriers for market growth during the forecast period.
+Design limitations related to the fabrication of small satellites may generate barriers for market growth during the forecast period.

 Scope of the Report

 The report includes CubeSats, PocketQubes, TubeSat, and SunCubes, which have been classified depending on its mass within nanosatellites, microsatellites, and picosatellites.
-Small satellites have been segmented into minisatellite (100 kg - 500 kg), microsatellite (10 kg - 100 kg), nanosatellite (1 kg - 10 kg), picosatellite (0.1 kg - 1 kg), and femtosatellite (less than 100 gm) depending on its mass.
+Small satellites are segmented into minisatellite (100 kg - 500 kg), microsatellite (10 kg - 100 kg), nanosatellite (1 kg - 10 kg), picosatellite (0.1 kg - 1 kg), and femtosatellite (less than 100 gm) depending on its mass.